Sunday, March 29, 2009

 It wasn't until years later that I discovered the number of relatives that served in the Navy.
 It got a little weird.
 I had a cousin, two uncles and my step-grandfather all in the Navy and no one in any other service.
 No Marines, no Army, not even the Coast Guard.
 Oh, wait, my brother was in the Army Reserve, but apparently, he was in the Navy first.

 That's quite a toy you've got there, buddy.
 Don't break it.
+And comb your hair.

-called him Tanny because my grandmother, in her infinite wisdom, named him Stanford.
+My uncle Tanny was also in the Navy.
+They called him Tanny because my grandmother, in her infinite wisdom, named him Stanford.
 My father's youngest brother was named Nimrod, he went by Nim.
 He was named after his grandfather Nimrod Harrison, Jr. and his great grandfather Nimrod Harrison, Sr. Nimrod Sr.'s father Kinsey Harrison fought in the Revolutionary War.
 He was a Private in the Maryland Line for those of you familiar with Maryland history.

 My father, Leon Kleylein and his brothers Stanford and Nimrod grew up in Maryland, for the most part in Baltimore.
-They did have to leave town for a while in 1917 and 1918 because their father, Peter had to abide by a rather peculiar law passed during World War I (actually, it was called the World War at that point)
+They did have to leave town for a while in 1917 and 1918 because their father, Peter had to abide by a rather peculiar law passed during World War I (actually, it was called the World War at that point).

 If you had been born in Germany as my grandfather was, during the war you were not allowed to live within a hundred miles of Washington DC.
 Can you imagine them trying to pass such a law today?
 The court docket would be so clogged with lawsuits the commerce of the nation would grind to a halt.
 But not so in 1917.
 So Peter and the boys, Leon (the tall one) Stanford (the middle one) and Nimrod (the youngest one) packed up and moved to Pittsburgh.